dzimbeck/BitBay-Solidity/README.md

 # BitBay Bridge

 The BitBay decentralized bridge enables BitBay to access liquidity across DeFi protocols and decentralized exchanges.
 To interact with BitBay using MetaMask, you must add three separate contracts: `BAY`, `BAYR`, and `BAYF`.
-This coin is unlike any other in the world, so it's highly recommended to read this documentation first.
+This coin is unlike any other project, so it's highly recommended to read this documentation first.
 You can access the bridge at [https://my.bitbay.market](https://my.bitbay.market).

 ## Overview